-5.3.4 Preliminary Examination Requirement
+5.2.4 Preliminary Examination Requirement

 Satisfactory completion of a preliminary examination is required for admission to candidacy for a Ph.D. degree.
-The preliminary examination is typically taken after three semesters of graduate study and covers material from the required core courses (Group A) plus another area (from Group B or Group C) chosen by the student in conjunction with an Examination Committee consisting of the major professor and at least two other graduate faculty who may or may not be members of the Supervisory Committee.
+The preliminary examination is typically taken after two semesters of graduate study and covers material from the required core courses (Group A) plus another area (from Group B or Group C) chosen by the student in conjunction with an Examination Committee consisting of the major professor and at least two other graduate faculty who may or may not be members of the Supervisory Committee.
 Students must register for the zero credit course ISC 8965 during the semester he/she first takes the exam.
-Exams are typically scheduled during the months of January and August but may be given at other times if the student and the Examination Committee agree.
+Exams are typically scheduled at the end of the Spring, and the beginning of the Fall semesters.
+They may be given at other times if the student and the Examination Committee agree.
 The Examination Committee is responsible for the form and content of the examination.
-The exam consists of a written portion which covers material related to the required core courses; after successful completion of this portion the student then takes an oral exam covering material from their second area plus a follow-up to the written exam.
+The exam consists of an initial written portion in which the student is expected to attempt 10 out of 11 questions covering material related to the required core courses.
+The student should score 75% or above on at least 7 questions to unconditionally pass the written portion of the preliminary exam.
+After successful completion of this portion, the student takes an oral exam covering material from their second area plus a follow-up to the written exam.

 Possible outcomes of the Preliminary Examination are: (i) passed, (ii) conditional pass with additional work to be completed, (iii) failed but can retake one time, (iv) failed (second attempt) without possibility of retaking the examination.
 Students will have the option to retake this examination one time, if it is not successfully completed on the first attempt.
 Students may not retake the written exam during the same semester that it was failed.
+Students who do not pass the exam in two attemps will have to seek a terminal Master's degree.

 If a student changes his/her Major Professor after satisfactorily completing the preliminary examination, then his/her new Major Professor has the option to require the student to retake the oral portion of the preliminary examination.

-Students should refer to Section 8 to see the timeline one needs to follow in passing exams so that satisfactory progress towards the degree is made.
+Students should refer to Section 8 to see the timeline to follow in passing exams to ensure a satisfactory progress towards the degree.

-5.3.5 Admission to Candidacy
+5.2.5 Admission to Candidacy

-After the student has successfully passed the preliminary examination, an admission to candidacy form must be completed and filed in the Office of the University Registrar.
+Once the student has successfully passed the preliminary examination, an admission to candidacy form must be completed and filed in the Office of the University Registrar.
 After this form is filed, the student will be allowed to register for dissertation hours.

-5.3.6 Minimum GPA Requirement
+5.2.6 Minimum GPA Requirement